-It gives me great pleasure to introduce Born Free Foundation’s Annual Report, which sets out, for our supporters and the general public, what we have achieved in the past twelve months and our future plans.
+It gives me great pleasure once again to introduce Born Free Foundation’s Annual Report, which sets out, for our supporters and the general public, our achievements over the last year and our future plans.

 Chair of Trustees